 During the third quarter of 2015, the Petroleum Act was passed into law by Presidential decree.
 The Petroleum Act repeals earlier legislation' provides a regulatory framework over upstream, midstream and downstream gas activity' and consolidates and puts in place a single comprehensive legal framework for regulating the oil and gas industry in Tanzania.
 The Petroleum Act also provides for the creation of an upstream regulator, PURA.
 Midstream and downstream petroleum and gas activities are proposed to be regulated by the current authority, EWURA.
 The Petroleum Act also confers upon on TPDC the status of the National Oil Company and mandates it with the task of managing Tanzania's commercial interest in petroleum operations as well as midstream and downstream natural gas activities.
 The Petroleum Act vests TPDC with exclusive rights in the entire petroleum upstream value chain and the entire natural gas midstream and downstream value chain.
 However, the exclusive rights of TPDC do not extend to midstream and downstream petroleum supply operations.
-The Company believes the potential impact of the Petroleum Act and there are grandfathering provisions within the Petroleum Act upholding the rights of the Company under the PSA.
+The Company believes the potential impact of the Petroleum Act on its business in Tanzania will not be significant as the PSA was signed prior to passing of the Petroleum Act and there are grandfathering provisions within the Petroleum Act upholding the rights of the Company under the PSA.